jlacar/aligningacademia/workshop/exercises/general/card.md

 When displaying a card "face up", the output should be the card's rank and suit.

-For example, an Ace of Spades card should display as A&#x2660; and a Two of Hearts card should display as 2&#x2665;
+For example, an Ace of Spades card should display as A&#x2660; and a Two of Hearts card should display as 2&#x2665; when they are "face up".
+When displayed as being "face down," a card should be shown as &#x2592;&#x2592; (two characters)

-Use the following Unicode character values to display the card suits:
+Use the following Unicode character values to display the card suits and "back":

     Spades   : u+2660
     Hearts   : u+2665
     Clubs    : u+2663
     Diamonds : u+2666
+    Back     : u+2592

 Also provide a way to display the fully spelled-out name of a card such as `Ace of Spades` and `Two of Hearts`.